rikmms/mysql-promise-extension/README.md

 ### **connection**
 The connection object returned by the factory function `createConnection(options)` is the same as the [connection](https://www.npmjs.com/package/mysql#establishing-connections) object from the [mysql](https://www.npmjs.com/package/mysql) module, but with the extended functionality provided by this module.
 So, **you have access to all original properties and functions from the mysql module in the case you need it**.

-The extended functions provided are:
+The principal extended functions provided are:

+ - `execute(query)`
+ - `executeTransaction(queryFunctions)`

+These functions: `execute` and `executeTransaction`, provide a simple way to perform queries in the database with less verbose code like: establish and terminate connections or handle the transactions commit/rollback.

+**The query object is the [same](https://www.npmjs.com/package/mysql#performing-queries) as the used in the [mysql](https://www.npmjs.com/package/mysql) module.**

+Also, provides the promisified version of the core functions:

  - `connectP()`: Wrap function for `connection.connect()`
  - `endP()`: Wrap function for `connection.end()`